We provide offline, online and recorded lectures in the same amount.

 Taking the long view with China Introduction India and China remained committed to a multipolar world, they should recognise that a “multipolar Asia” was one of its essential constituents.
 The Year End Review of the Ministry of Defence pertinently refers to the “sanctity of our claims in Eastern Ladakh” instead of the term “border” used since 1954, opening space for a settlement.
 We are now confidently moving out of the predicament that Jawaharl

-What is Quad grouping?
-Quadrilateral Security Dialogue (Quad) is the informal strategic dialogue between India, USA, Japan and Australia with a shared objective to support a “free, open and prosperous” Indo-Pacific region, that China seeks to threaten.
-The manner of China’s dismissal of the Arbitral Award in the dispute with the Philippines on the South China Sea, militarisation of the islands in the region and individual conflicts with Quad countries have onc
+Quad Group and India What is Quad grouping?
+Quadrilateral Security Dialogue (Quad) is the informal strategic dialogue between India, the USA, Japan and Australia with a shared objective to support a “free, open and prosperous” Indo-Pacific region, that China seeks to threaten.
+The manner of China’s dismissal of the Arbitral Award in the dispute with the Philippines on the South China Sea, militarisation of the islands in the region and individual conflicts

 Quad grouping: strategic opportunity or quagmire?
 Introduction The grouping neither shares a strategic vision nor is it animated by a shared agenda Details Australian Prime Minister Scott Morrison has remarked that the Quadrilateral Security Dialogue, known briefly as Quad, would soon meet at summit level, thus signalling the importance attached to this grouping by the Biden administration.
 The Quad, which comprises the U.S., Japan, Australia and India, had in February bee

-The first-ever leadership Quad summit held virtually.
+Virtual Quad Summit The first-ever leadership Quad summit was held virtually.
 Key Takeaways The leaders have called for a free and open Indo-Pacific backed by democratic values, and not by coercion.
 The leaders have also pledged to promote a free, open rules-based order, rooted in international.
-About Quad summit: Quad summit is the strategic dialogue between 4 India, United States, Japan, and Australia.
-The grouping traces its genesis to 2004, when the four countries came together to coo
+About Quad summit: The quad summit is the strategic dialogue between 4 India, the United States, Japan, and Australia.
+The grouping traces its genesis to 2004 when the f

 Quad Virtual Summit-2021 Introduction The virtual summit that brought together leaders of the Quadrilateral Security Dialogue, or Quad has countered the popular perception that the Quad is merely a “talk-shop”.
 Details of the summit The outcomes include a vaccine initiative and joint working groups to cooperate on critical technology as well as climate change.
 Vaccine Initiative: The vaccine initiative comes with an ambitious deadline: a billion vaccines by th